xzxADIxzx/Crawler-Language/README.md

 ## Sentence Formation
 The basic word order in this language is SVO.
 In a sentence, the subject is separated from the verb with *dot*, and the verb from the object with *toi*.
-Sentences are separated by a sign  and a particle of time is put at the end, but for convenience, you can separate by a dot and not put a particle.
+Sentences are separated by a sign  and a particle of time is put at the end, but for convenience, you can separate by a dot and not put a particle if in the previous sentence there is a particle of the same time.

-* ayowl dot spiar\`i toi yoy niw  yoy dot wioko\`i ma ayowl niw
+* ayowl dot spiar\`i coho yoy niw  yoy dot wioko\`i ma ayowl niw
-* ayowl dot spiar\`i toi yoy . yoy dot wioko\`i ma ayowl
+* ayowl dot spiar\`i coho yoy niw . yoy dot wioko\`i ma ayowl

 The language also has subordinate clauses, but they are separated not by commas, but by the question to which they answer.
-If **you** perform the actions, then the subordinate conjunctions *ma* and *coho* are replaced by *toi*.
-It came from the very old crawler language.
+In a very old version of the language, instead of the subordinating conjunctions *ma* and *coho* it was *toi*, but now this conjunction means *in what* or *what to*.

-* eto\`e dot wioko\`i coho ingin\`or . eto\`e dot nim\`i ma waoma
+* ayowl dot wioko\`i coho ingin\`or niw
-* ayowl dot wioko\`i toi ingin\`or . ayowl dot nim\`i toi waoma
+* ayowl dot nim\`i ma waoma niw

-There are well-established expressions in the language, i.e. instead of *ayowl dot cu\`i toi yoy* you can say just *cu*.
+There are well-established expressions in the language, i.e. instead of *ayowl dot cu\`i coho yoy niw* you can say just *cu*.
 Or for example *nim nim* translates as delicious.

 ## Vocabulary